Frequently Asked Questions

 7. Are the places in your novel real or imagined?

-Although I’ve taken liberties with some of the places and locations in the novel, most are described as they are.
-Click on the button here or on the Extras button on my Home page to see photos of places and locations described in White Tombs.
+Although I’ve taken liberties with some of the places and locations in the novels, most are described as they are.
+Click the Photo Gallery link to see photos of places and locations described in the books.
+You can also access the photo gallery from my Home page.

 8. What is your writing routine?

 I usually write in the morning.
-Then, if I’m not teaching a class in the afternoon, I exercise, answer e-mail, grade papers or prepare lessons, and have an early dinner with my wife.
-Sometimes I’ll write late in the evening as well.
+I exercise, answer e-mail, write something for my blog, or do research in the afternoon.
+Sometimes I’ll write in the evening as well.
 My goal is two pages a day, which gives me a complete draft in six months.
 Some days I write more pages.
 Some days I struggle to produce two.
 As Hemingway said, “There is nothing to writing.
 All you do is sit down at a typewriter and bleed.”
 Hemingway also advised writers to “leave something in the deep part of the well and let it refill at night from the springs that fed it.”
 I follow that philosophy.

 9. How much of the story do you have planned in your head before you begin writing?

-I have a general idea or premise in mind.
-I don’t outline.
-Having no idea where I’m going can be frightening, but I’ve learned to trust my imagination and let the story and characters guide me.
+I have a general idea or premise in mind and work from a rough outline.
+I’ve learned to trust my imagination and let the story and characters guide me.
 E.L.
 Doctorow said, “Writing is like driving a car at night.
 You never see further than your headlights, but you can make the whole trip that way.”